cloudwalk/brlc-multisig/docs/documentation.md

 Function `submit` - submits new transaction and adds it to transactions array.
 Emits a `Submit` event.
 Can be called only by the owner.

 Function `submitAndApprove` - submits new transaction and adds it to transactions array.
 Emits a `Submit` event.
 Approves submitted transaction.
-Emits an `Approve` event.
-Should be called only by the owner.
+Emits an`Approve` event.
+Can be called only by the owner.
 <ul>
-    <li>Should be reverted if the selected transaction does not exist.</li>
+    <li>Reverts if the selected transaction does not exist.</li>
-    <li>Should be reverted if the selected transaction is expired.</li>
+    <li>Reverts if the selected transaction is expired.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is already approved by the caller.</li>
+    <li>Reverts if the selected transaction is already approved by the caller.</li>
 </ul>

 Function `approve` - approves selected transaction.
 Emits an `Approve` event.
-Should be called only by the owner.
+Can be called only by the owner.
 <ul>
-    <li>Should be reverted if the selected transaction does not exist.</li>
+    <li>Reverts if the selected transaction does not exist.</li>
-    <li>Should be reverted if the selected transaction is expired.</li>
+    <li>Reverts if the selected transaction is expired.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is already approved by the caller.</li>
+    <li>Reverts if the selected transaction is already approved by the caller.</li>
 </ul>

 Function `approveAndExecute` - approves and executes the selected transaction.
 Emits an `Approve` event.
 Executes transaction.
 Emits an `Execute` event.
-Should be called only by the owner.
+Can be called only by the owner.
 <ul>
-    <li>Should be reverted if the selected transaction does not exist.</li>
+    <li>Reverts if the selected transaction does not exist.</li>
-    <li>Should be reverted if the selected transaction is expired.</li>
+    <li>Reverts if the selected transaction is expired.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is already approved by the caller.</li>
+    <li>Reverts if the selected transaction is already approved by the caller.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is on cooldown.</li>
+    <li>Reverts if the selected transaction is on cooldown.</li>
-    <li>Should be reverted if the approvals amount is less than the amount of required approvals.</li>
+    <li>Reverts if the approvals amount is less than the amount of required approvals.</li>
 </ul>

 Function `execute` - executes the selected transaction.
 Emits an `Execute` event.
-Should be called only by the owner.
+Can be called only by the owner.
+Allows repeating execution attempt if previous execution failed.
+Owners are able to choose the order of the execution of approved transactions.
 <ul>
-    <li>Should be reverted if the selected transaction does not exist.</li>
+    <li>Reverts if the selected transaction does not exist.</li>
-    <li>Should be reverted if the selected transaction is expired.</li>
+    <li>Reverts if the selected transaction is expired.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is on cooldown.</li>
+    <li>Reverts if the selected transaction is on cooldown.</li>
-    <li>Should be reverted if the approvals amount is less than the amount of required approvals.</li>
+    <li>Reverts if the approvals amount is less than the amount of required approvals.</li>
-    <li>Should be reverted if the transaction execution fails.</li>
+    <li>Reverts if the transaction execution fails.</li>
 </ul>

 Function `revoke` - revokes approval from the selected transaction.
 Emits a `Revoke` event.
-Should be called only by the owner.
+Can be called only by the owner.
 <ul>
-    <li>Should be reverted if the selected transaction does not exist.</li>
+    <li>Reverts if the selected transaction does not exist.</li>
-    <li>Should be reverted if the selected transaction is expired.</li>
+    <li>Reverts if the selected transaction is expired.</li>
-    <li>Should be reverted if the selected transaction is executed.</li>
+    <li>Reverts if the selected transaction is executed.</li>
-    <li>Should be reverted if the selected transaction is not approved by the caller.</li>
+    <li>Reverts if the selected transaction is not approved by the caller.</li>
 </ul>

 Function `configureOwners` - changes owners array and amount of required approvals.
 Emits a `ConfigureOwners` event.
+Function execution does not change the state of submitted transactions, the amount of approvals made by previous owners will stay the same.
 <ul>
-    <li>Should be reverted if the caller is not a multisig itself.</li>
+    <li>Reverts if the caller is not a multisig itself.</li>
-    <li>Should be reverted if the array of owners is empty.</li>
+    <li>Reverts if the array of owners is empty.</li>
-    <li>Should be reverted if one of the owners is zero address.</li>
+    <li>Reverts if one of the owners is zero address.</li>
-    <li>Should be reverted if the owner address is duplicated.</li>
+    <li>Reverts if the owner address is duplicated.</li>
-    <li>Should be reverted if the number of required approvals is bigger than the amount of owners.</li>
+    <li>Reverts if the number of required approvals is bigger than the amount of owners.</li>
-    <li>Should be reverted if the number of required approvals is zero.</li>
+    <li>Reverts if the number of required approvals is zero.</li>
 </ul>

 Function `configureExpirationTime` - changes default expiration time of transactions.
 Emits a `ConfigureExpirationTime` event.
+Can be any amount of time bigger than the allowed minimum.
 <ul>
-    <li>Should be reverted if the caller is not a multisig itself.</li>
+    <li>Reverts if the caller is not a multisig itself.</li>
+    <li>Reverts if the passed expiration time is less than the minimum allowed</li>
 </ul>

 Function `configureCooldownTime` - changes default cooldown time of transactions.
 Emits a `ConfigureCooldownTime` event.
 <ul>
-    <li>Should be reverted if the caller is not a multisig itself.</li>
+    <li>Reverts if the caller is not a multisig itself.</li>
 </ul>